oliverkolbet/alitext/README.md

 The language creates functions and aliases custom-made either to be copied, printed, executed, or added to ~/.bash_aliases.

 To start the setup, type bash setup.
 Then, read COMMANDS.md for the commands.

+SETUP NOT READY.
+RAW FILES CAN BE EXECUTED BY PUTTING THE FILENAME INTO .tmp_atxt.
+THEN, RUN ALITEXT.PY